This blog has been updated with new information and new data as it relates to the latest industry and sales trends.

 - Ensure accessibility – The next step is to integrate sales enablement technology that gives easy, organized access to the content you created.
 Even the most precision-targeted content won’t drive sales if your reps don’t want to use it.
 That’s why an effective sales enablement strategy should take into account where, when and how sales reps will use the materials.
 Much of the content created for reps is never used because it’s hard to find, out of date or inaccessible in the field.
 You can eliminate these issues for your frontline by investing in sales enablement technologies — like asset management tools and presentation builders — that offer a single, centralized source for easily accessed, reliably up-to-date sales materials.

-- Make it active – Adult learners remember about 20% of what they hear, 40% of what they read, and 80% of that they do.
-Boost employees’ information retention by providing active-learning opportunities with tactics like interactive quizzes and role play scenarios.
+- Make it active – Adult learners remember about 20% of what they hear, 40% of what they read, and 80% of what they do.
+Boost employees’ information retention by providing active-learning opportunities with tactics like interactive quizzes and role-play scenarios.

 - Make it consistent – After new concepts are introduced, they need to be consistently reinforced in order to truly become part of your sales team’s routine.
 Make sure your training is an always-on effort with regular coaching, monthly formal training, weekly check-ins, and programs that reward success.